-Subject Description Suggested Core Subject Code Subject Area (for Area for proper cert) Credit urses may be included in district programs and/or graduation requirem ligned with the academic content standards and do not represent cou rses for whic h credit toward meeting legislated graduation requirements is awarded.
-I 300010 Career Exploration ELE - 500010 Scheduled time for researching career options.
-Community Service (Volunteer Program) ELE 300020 Scheduled time for volunteer service projects during or outside the 300020 school day.
-Note: This course cannot earn credit per ORC \$3313.60.5.
-Study Skills ELE - Instruction in strategies to improve learning and develop study skills; 300030 e.g., tips to improve study habits and test performance, with limited coverage of new content or the academic content standards for a sin- gle or multiple academic areas.
-School Publications ELE Scheduled time for production work and related activities of school 300040 publications; e.g., advertising and finances, for newspaper and/or yearbook.
+Subject Code Description Suggested Subject Area for Credit Core Subject Area (for proper cert) These courses may be included in district programs and/or graduation requirements.
+However, these are not aligned with the academic content standards and do not represe neeting legislated graduation requirements is awarded. nt courses to or which credit Career Exploration ELE Scheduled time for researching career options.
+300020 Community Service (Volunteer Program) ELE Scheduled time for volunteer service projects during or outside the school day.
+Note: This course cannot earn credit per ORC §3313.60.5.
+300030 Study Skills ELE Instruction in strategies to improve learning and develop study skills; e.g., tips to improve study habits and test performance, with limited coverage of new content or the academic content standards for a sin- gle or multiple academic areas.
+300040 School Publications ELE Scheduled time for production work and related activities of school publications; e.g., advertising and finances, for newspaper and/or yearbook.
 Activities not aligned with the academic content standards and do not earn English Language Arts credit.
-Wellness ELE A course that addresses general wellness strategies.
-Credit earned is 300050 not applied towards meeting graduation requirements for health and physical education due to limited focus on content related to those areas.
+300050 ELE A course that addresses general wellness strategies.
+Credit earned is not applied towards meeting graduation requirements for health and physical education due to limited focus on content related to those areas.